phuc2013asd/mynotebook/README.md

 # What's up!
-# This is all of my jupyter notebooks I've ever made!
+# This is all of my jupyter notebooks I've ever made (Including some random shits)
 # Feel free to use!